aileenmcd/scottish_charity_data_app/README.md

 ### Tab 1 - All charities

 This defaults onto data of all Scottish charities registered with the Scottish Chairty Regulator.
 The user can use the filters to subset the data (and the resulting visualisations) to only show particular subsets of the data that they are interested in.
 There are additional filters which can be shown & hidden using the 'Hide/show extra filters' button.
 All selections can be reset using the 'Reset all' button.
-The search filter searches for word(s) within the charity name and objectives.
+The search filter searches for word(s) within the charity name and objectives. **Once the filters have been selected click the 'Search' button** for the filters to be applied (this step is required to help app speed).

 This tab shows information on: